Wildfire Damage and Impact on the Economy and You

 How Climate Change Worsens the Cost of Wildfires

 The frequency of western U.S. wildfires has increased by 400 percent since 1970.
-Damage is the worst in California, Colorado, Arizona, and New Mexico.
+California, Colorado, Arizona, and New Mexico experience the worst damage.
 These fires have burned six times the land area as before and last five times longer.
 Their fierce temperatures consume all nutrients and vegetation, leaving little to grow back.

 Forest fires were so monstrous that they pushed smoke into the Earth's stratosphere.
 It circled the globe within two weeks and remained there for months.
 The impact is comparable to a moderate volcanic eruption.